JakeSidSmith/comquest/README.md

 ## Getting started

-All of these examples will use TypeScript, but this library also works with JavaScript, but omitting any type import and definitions.
+All of these examples will use TypeScript, but this library also works with JavaScript, but omitting any type imports and definitions.

 ### Prerequisites